le-benjamin/competitive-programming/README.md

 # Competitive Programming

 ### General Info
 Solution files from Competitive Programming competitions/training problems.
 Not all competition problems are present.
-Problems that are unfinished will have a `u_` at the beginning of the file name.
-Problems that have been finished but have not been checked will have an `f_` at the beginning of the file name.
-Problems that have been finished and checked will not have an additional character.
+Files starting with `u_` have not been completed, `f_` indicates a solution is complete but has not been checked against test cases.
 All solutions are written by me, solutions from teammates have been moved.

 ### README.md files